KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ### 1.3 The ETour Approach

-ETour reinvents the typical Web3 gaming pitch:
+ETour turns the usual Web3 gaming pitch on its head:

 #### **Traditional Web3 Gaming**